genesiscommunitysuccess/docs/docs/02_database/01_fields-tables-views/04_genesisdao.md

 3. Tables
     - Create the DAOs for all the system tables
 4. HFT
-    - The [HFT](/getting-started/glossary/glossary/#hft) layer is a cache sitting above the database for rapid access to the data; it is used for rapid update data such us price
+    - The [HFT](/getting-started/glossary/glossary/#hft) layer is a cache sitting above the database for rapid access to the data; it is used for rapidly updated data, such us price
 5. Views
     - Views are the final layer and are used in many Genesis components.
 They enable us to take fields from more than one table to create a coherent view of information